jack0lantern/kadoatery-helper/README.md

 # Features

+This script is neo-legal in the sense that there are no auto-refreshes or autoclicking.
+However, some might consider kad highlighting an unfair advantage.
+Use at your own risk :) The timekeeping version of the script is certainly safe, though.

 ## Feed highlighting

 **You can see inventory feedable kads highlighted in red.** In order to use this function, you need to visit your inventory to allow the script to sync with your inventory.